On two conjectures of Maurer concerning basis graphs of matroids: Proof of Theorem

 \section{Proof of Theorem \ref{main_th}}

 In this section, we present the proof of Theorem \ref{main_th} --- the main result of our paper.
-Theorem \ref{main_th} presents a topological characterization of basis complexes of matroids and shows that a general form of Conjecture 3 of \cite{Mau} is true.
-Note that the implications $(i)\Rightarrow (ii) \Rightarrow (iii)$ are clear and follows from~\cite{Mau}.
+Theorem \ref{main_th} presents a topological characterization of basis complexes of matroids and shows that a specialized form of Conjecture 3 of \cite{Mau} is true.
+Note that the implications $(i)\Rightarrow (ii) \Rightarrow (iii)$ are clear and follow from~\cite{Mau}.
 Thus in what follows we focus on proving the implication $(iii) \Rightarrow (i)$.

 Consider a graph $G$ that satisfies the interval and local positioning conditions, that has a vertex with finitely many neighbors, and such that its triangle-square complex $X(G)$ is simply connected.
 From the following result, $G$ satisfies the positioning condition.
 Consequently, from Lemma~\ref{l:noprop}, Theorem~\ref{link1}, and Theorem~\ref{Th_Mau1}, the graph $G$ is the basis graph of a matroid.